iExecBlockchainComputing/iexec-doc/worker.rst

 SHAREDAPPS        apps already installed in the worker            NO
-LOGGERLEVEL       logger level used by the worker                 NO           INFO TMPDIR            temporary folder used by the worker             NO WALLETPASSWORD    password of the wallet used by the worker       NO
+LOGGERLEVEL       logger level used by the worker                 NO           INFO TMPDIR            temporary folder used by the worker             NO WALLETPASSWORD    password of the wallet used by the worker       YES
 ================  ==============================================  ==========  =============

 Regarding the volumes mounted with the -v option in the docker run command, they are mandatory, **if not defined the worker may not behave as expected**: